The following websites may be helpful in finding information related to psychotherapy, psychological symptoms, and other topics in psychology.

 Mindset by Carol S. Dweck, PhD.
 Ballantine Books.
 New York.
 2006

-The Fixed mindset or the Growth mindset: Do you view ability as something that you are born with that needs to demonstrated or as something that can be learned?
-If you can adopt the Growth mindset your performance will improve.
+The Fixed mindset or the Growth mindset: Do you view ability as something that you are born with or as something that can be learned?
 A growth mindset is an approach toward mistakes and failures that deliberately seeks out the opportunity for growth.

 Sport psychologists help athletes to develop a growth mindset by cultivating a supportive motivational climate, giving praise for effort and persistence, emphasizing process over outcome, avoiding comparison with others, and encouraging athletes to push beyond their comfort zone.